Ministry of Education (Ontario)

 The ministry is responsible for curriculum and guidelines for all officially recognized elementary and secondary schools in the province and some outside the province.
 The ministry is also responsible for public and separate school boards across Ontario, but are not involved in the day-to-day operations.

-The current minister of education is Stephen Lecce.
+The current minister of education is Paul Calandra.
 A number of ministers of education have gone on to become premier of Ontario, including Arthur Sturgis Hardy, George Ross, George Drew, John Robarts, Bill Davis, and Kathleen Wynne.